 Student Medication Guidelines

-Students may be authorized to carry on their person and/or independently administer their own life saving prescription medication to include: Glucagon, Insulin, EpiPen, FDA approved seizure rescue medication, or asthma rescue inhaler provided both parent/guardian and the student’s health care practitioner have completed a Permission Form for Prescribed or Over-the-Counter Medication, Authorization Form 09.2241 AP.21.
+Students may be authorized to carry on their person and/or independently administer their own life saving prescription medication to include: Glucagon, Insulin, injectable epinephrine device, FDA approved seizure rescue medication, or asthma rescue inhaler provided both parent/guardian and the student’s health care practitioner have completed a Permission Form for Prescribed or Over-the-Counter Medication, Authorization Form 09.2241 AP.21.
 This form assures school personnel that the student has been properly instructed in self-administering the medication.

 All Other Medications